All children are entitled to play; it is intrinsic to their quality of life and an important part of how they learn and enjoy themselves.

 - Children are involved in selecting additional equipment and resources for use at the Club.

-- The resources used at the Club promote positive images of different ethnic backgrounds, religions, and abilities, in line with our Equal Opportunities
+- The resources used at the Club promote positive images of different ethnic backgrounds, religions, and abilities, in line with our Equal Opportunities policy.

 - The Club has a selection of fiction and non-fiction books, suitable for all age ranges.